enhance-dev/enhance.dev/app/cookbook/build-for-the-browser.md

 ---
-title: Building for the browser
+title: Build for the browser
 ---

 ## The `@bundles` plugin